BraedenGiasson/Project-WPF/WPF Project/WPF Project/Overview.md

 ## Project Description

-Our plan is to create an inventory tracker for cars.
+Our plan is to create an inventory tracker for an Audi dealership.

 ## **Member Contributions**

 **Braeden Giasson**

-- I will work on the WPF UI for now.
+- I worked on the WPF, implementing functionalities for Clicks, and some backend code.

 **Justus Weidemann**

-- I will for on the backend for now (implementation of classes).
+- I worked on the backend code, implementing the classes, interfaces, and edited some WPF code.

 **Together**

 - Overview
 - UML diagram
+- A little bit of backend and frontend WPF

 ## **Classes**

 - *Model* class (acts as Car)
   - Name (of model)
-  - Color
   - Horsepower
   - Torque
   - Number of seats